ibm-cloud-docs/watsonxdata/arrow_flight_service.md

 ## Prerequisites
 {: #prereq_database}

-* The Arrow Flight connector supports only the IBM Arrow Flight service on an IBM Cloud VM.
+* The Arrow Flight connector supports only the IBM Arrow Flight service on an IBM Cloud.
 * The Arrow Flight service should be running for data sources to work with.

 ## Features and capabilities